 A note on coffee bean storage temperatures.

 Ideally, it would be best to store the raw beans at temperatures around 60F at 60% humidity.
-Anything too far from these recommendations, and you potentially risk mold growing on your coffee, or they can start to lose their flavor and begin to dry out.
+Anything too far from these recommendations, and you potentially risk mold growing on your coffee, or it can start to lose its flavor and begin to dry out.